thinkdatascience/thinkdatascience.github.io/_posts/2019-08-09-getting-started.md

 - Data Multicollinearity: This type of multicollinearity is already present in the dataset rather than we create a situation of multicollinearity.
 For example, when we compute correlation coefficients, and we come to have correated features.

+## What Problems Do Multicollinearity Cause?

+This can cause two types of problems:

+- The model coefficients become so sensitive to small changes in the model.
+Even a small change can change the value drastically.

+- It reduces the statstical power of hypothesis testing.
+We can't rely the p-values to identify the significant features.
+Basically, it reduces the precision of the estimated coefficients and becomes difficult to specify the correct model.

+So, if there is high of degree of multicollinearity, then there would be high problematic effects.
+It affects only the correlated variables.
+Other variables remain unaffected and contribute well to the model.

 [Fork **Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork) on GitHub, rename the repository to `USERNAME.github.io` (where `USERNAME` is your GitHub username), and then open terminal and clone the fork to local by: